mathieu-benoit/asp-dot-net-core-on-azure-web-app/README.md

 #Process Overview
 The initial state of the demonstration is to have on one hand the source code of an ASP.NET application in GitHub and the associated Production environment.
 Then I do one changing on one cshtml file and one changing on one ARM Template to change an infrastructure setting.
-The commit of these changes will trigger automatically the Build (CI) and then the associated Release (CD) on QA.
-QA doesn't exist on the initial state of this demo, so here we are illustrating the creation of the QA environment "on-demand".
+The commit of these changes will trigger automatically the Build (Continuous Integration - CI) and then the associated Release (Continuous Delivery - CD) accross the different environments until Production.
+Staging and Preview dont exist on the initial state of this demo, so here we are illustrating the creation of these environments "on-demand" before publishing our changes in Production to check and guarantee the quality of our application before being concretely used by our end-users.

 ![Process Overview](/docs/Process.PNG)